Flap Creation Procedure in San Diego

 A minimum amount of stromal bed tissue must be left after laser re-shaping to maintain the structural integrity of the cornea.
 Therefore a reliable flap of thinner thickness is most advantageous so that the more stromal tissue can be left in the bed to ensure structural stability.

 LASEK: A procedure where the epithelium is removed in one sheet after weakening with alcohol, and replaced after laser re-shaping is done.
 Supplanted by the more sophisticated Epi-LASIK procedure at Motwani Lasik Institute.

-Epi-LASIK: A procedure where a flap of ONLY the epithelial layer is made, thereby maximizing the stromal bed available.
-This is similar to the PRK and LASEK procedure, but creates a epithelial flap without use of chemicals.
+Epi-LASIK (E-LASIK): A procedure where a flap of ONLY the epithelial layer is made, thereby maximizing the stromal bed available.
+This is similar to the PRK and LASEK procedure but creates an epithelial flap without use of chemicals.
 This flap is created with an automated device.
 This is a TRUE FLAPLESS PROCEDURE, as no irreplaceable stromal tissue is used to create the flap.
 This is used in special cases where it is a higher amount of stromal tissue is needed due to high prescription, where Epi-LASIK is deemed safer for the patient, or where the patient desires such a procedure.
 Dr. Motwani is the only surgeon in San Diego who has the equipment and performs this procedure.